ThomasBassa/near-netcar/docs/Unified Design.md

 ## Waterproofing (D009)
 To meet IP54 specifications, the vehicle will be enclosing the GPS, Raspberry Pi, and the breakout board in a tupperware container, which will be fixed to the chassis of the vehicle.
 Holes will be drilled through the side for wires that need to come out and attach to components on the vehicle's exterior, and then sealed with rubber cement.
+The components of the vehicle will be able to withstand temperatures as low as 0 degrees Celsius, and up to 50 degrees Celsius